How to appeal a health coverage or benefits decision

 Ask for an informal meeting within 60 days of the date in your Notice of Action.

-You can ask for a formal hearing with the Office of Administrative Courts within 60 days of the date of your Notice of Action if
+You can ask for a state fair hearing with the Office of Administrative Courts no later than 60 days after the date of your Notice of Action if you

-- You disagree with a decision about your eligibility or benefits.
+- disagree with a decision about your eligibility or benefits.

-Formal hearings are also known as “appeals” or “state fair hearings.”
+State fair hearings are also known as “appeals” or “formal hearings.”

 Appeals are decided by an administrative law judge from the Office of Administrative Courts.
 They will listen to both sides before making a decision.